 For additional information and help on setting up Elite trainers please head over to our Connecting Elite Trainers article.

--The Elite Turbo Muin is a direct-drive trainer.
-You will need to contact Elite and purchase the additional speed and cadence sensors.
-We support the Turbo Muin speed and cadence sensors in The Sufferfest app.
+-The Elite Turbo Muin is a direct-drive trainer, so you will not be able to attach a speed sensor to use it with the standard virtual watts set up.
+You will need to use Elite's Misuro B+ unit to report power, cadence, and speed directly to the app.
 DO NOT SELECT THE ELITE TURBO MUIN SMART B+ 157mm Wheel size in settings, select the STANDARD WHEEL SIZE.

 -Arion Mag is supported for resistance levels 0, 1, and 2.